 MUSEUM SHOPS AND RESTAURANTS

 The National Museum’s shop is open whenever the museum is open.
 We are putting in extra effort to keep our museum shop clean and allow enough room for social distancing.
 The museum restaurant is also open as permitted by the museum’s opening hours.
 You can check the opening hours on the restaurant’s webpage.
 Our museum restaurants comply fully with the government guidelines for restaurants.

 Both indoor premises and restricted outdoor areas of the National Museum may be used as meeting, party and event venues.
 However, any currently valid restrictions on the number of participants will apply.
 The event organisers must ensure the safety of their guests by making sure that social distancing and good hand hygiene are maintained.
 Hand sanitiser is available at all of our meeting and party venues, in toilets, and in the immediate vicinity of exhibition rooms.

-We require all visitors over the age of 11 years to wear a face mask.
+We require all visitors over the age of 12 years to wear a face mask.
 Please bring your own face mask with you, if necessary.
-We do not distribute face masks for free to museum visitors.
-However, individually wrapped surgical face masks may be bought at the National Museum.
+Individually wrapped surgical face masks may be bought at the National Museum.

 ONLY VISIT IF YOU ARE HEALTHY

 We warmly welcome all healthy visitors.
 However, if you are feeling ill, please stay home.

 The National Museum complies with the applicable regional and local guidelines of the government, ministries, the Finnish Institute for Health and Welfare, Regional State Administrative Agencies and municipalities (instructions of the Regional State Administrative Agency for Southern Finland).